storks-amsterdam/vu-robotics-ros2/README.md

 ## Option 2: Docker for macOS, Windows Subsystem for Linux (WSL), and other Linux distributions

 If you are using macOS, WSL, or a non-Ubuntu Linux distribution, you can use a pre-configured Docker container.
-This method requires a powerful workstation, otherwise the simulation will be laggy.
+This method requires a powerful workstation; otherwise the simulation will be laggy.

 ### What is Docker?
 Docker is a platform that allows you to run applications in isolated environments called containers.
 We use it to provide a consistent and pre-configured development environment with all the necessary tools, without affecting your own computer's system.
 For AI and Computer Science students, learning to use Docker is a very valuable skill.